 Now, metadata threatens to overwhelm our databases.
 Driven by the continuous increase in the size and number of objects arriving from a variety of sources, metadata sprawl is expected to accelerate going forward.
 Traditional LSM tree-based data engines cannot keep up much longer.
 Due to their high write amplification, developers often have to trade-off between capacity, scale, and performance trying to meet hyperscale data processing and management needs.
 Consequently, they are spending their time tweaking databases, sharding, and handling other time-consuming operations instead of innovating.

 A New Approach

 It’s time for businesses to change how they approach database management.
-Today we are excited to announce the launch of Speedb, the next generation data engine.
+Today we are excited to announce the launch of Speedb, the next-generation storage engine.
 With a new architecture, businesses will no longer be held captive by their ever-growing store of metadata.
 A new solution was needed, one not built on the designs of the past, but one designed for our modern problems.

 To do this, we completely redesigned the most basic components of the KVS from the ground up.
 We can eliminate issues with user latency, indexing, storage, and so much more.